 Want a unique dining experience?
 Portland Food Carts are growing in both number and popularity and are definitely worth your attention, especially if you love to eat and try different things.

-There are presently, as of 2011, over 600 food carts around the Portland area.
+As of 2013, there existed over 700 food carts around the Portland area.